chardma3/Capino/README.md

 [The live project can be viewed here.](https://chardma3.github.io/Milestone1)

 Capino is the website for a catering service located on an upscale yet homley yacht called Capino.
 The service provides different packages catering to users needs by delivering a unique, memorable and tailor made experience.
-The website is responsive and available on desktop, tablets and mobile devices.
+The website is responsive and available on desktop, laptops, tablets and mobile devices.

 <h2 align="center"><img src="https://github.com/chardma3/Milestone1/blob/master/assets/images/mockup.png"></h2>